ashviniyer21/ps-bot/README.md

 Bot to play Pokemon Showdown for you
 ## Requirements
 - [Chromedriver 84](https://chromedriver.chromium.org/downloads)
-- Run 'bash setup.sh' if on mac or linux
+- Run `bash setup.sh` if on mac or linux
 - Install the libraries below if on windows
 - [Selenium](https://selenium-python.readthedocs.io/installation.html)
 - [Chromedriver binary](https://pypi.org/project/chromedriver-binary/)